Geoffrey Russell Loftus

 Society for the Quantitative Analysis of Behavior, Toronto (Invited Preeminent Tutorial)

-Northwest Defenders Association, Seattle
+Northwest Defenders Association, Seattle, WA

 Inns of Court, Puget Sound Chapter, Tacoma WA